 The purpose of Greenfield High School's Advisory is to ensure that every student has a meaningful and positive relationship with a teacher advocate in the school and to provide students with activities and experiences to grow personal, social, academic, and future planning skills.
-Advisories also help to ensure overall student engagement in learning so that students have the opportunity to positively connect with the school by building a strong connection with their advisory teacher and developing a positive sense of self.
+Advisories also help to ensure overall student engagement in learning so that students have the opportunity to positively connect with the school by building a strong connection with their advisory teacher, classmates, and school community.